robsann/robsann/README.md

 ### MITRE ATT&CK Matrix

-[MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge)](https://attack.mitre.org/) is a knowledge base that catalogs and describes the tactics, techniques, and procedures used by cyber adversaries.
-It provides a comprehensive framework for understanding and analyzing the full spectrum of cyber threats, aiding organizations in improving their detection, defense, and response capabilities.
+[MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge)](https://attack.mitre.org/) is a knowledge base that catalogues and describes the tactics, techniques, and procedures used by cyber adversaries.
+It provides a comprehensive framework for understanding and analysing the full spectrum of cyber threats, aiding organizations in improving their detection, defence, and response capabilities.

 <div align="center">
 <img src='images/mitre_att&ck.png' width="100%">